 feature lets you lift the bread up so smaller toasted items rise above the top

-of the toaster for easier removal, thus avoiding burned fingers.
-English
+of the toaster for easier removal, avoiding burned fingers.

-that slides out from the front is the best option because it can be emptied and cleaned
+out from the front is the best option because it can be emptied and cleaned

 while the toaster is hot.
 If the tray is located in the back, you will need to

-move or lift the toaster to access the tray, after it cools down.
+move or lift the toaster to access the tray after it cools down.

-around which the cord is wrapped.
+cleats on the bottom.
 Others have retractable cords.

 Know before you go